Benefits of Cloud Over Traditional On-Premises Storage

 Scalability

 Moreover, the time required to procure, install, and configure new hardware can lead to delays in meeting immediate data storage needs.
 In industries where data growth is unpredictable or highly variable, such as e-commerce, finance, and healthcare, these delays can hinder operational efficiency and business agility.
-Cloud storage, however, allows businesses to swiftly adjust their storage capacity through a simple online interface, ensuring that they can respond promptly to changing demands.
+Cloud storage, however, allows businesses to swiftly adjust their storage capacity through a simple online interface, ensuring that they can respond promptly to changing demands1.

 Cost-Effectiveness